Research

 Our research has several thrusts:

-2. Studying material impact physics across time and length scales.
+2. Studying material impact physics and cratering across time and length scales.

-3. Developing and using mesoscale “digital twin” modeling to complement experimental measurements and study experimentally-challenging fields to measure (e.g., temperature).
+3. Developing and using mesoscale modeling to complement experimental measurements.

 A brief description of each thrust is provided below.
 See Publications for more detail.

-1. Unraveling material heterogeneities and deformation mechanisms with multi-modal X-ray probes
+1. Characterizing microstructure and deformation mechanisms with in-situ measurements

-We leverage multi-modal X-ray measurements (tomography, near-field, far-field, and point-focused high energy diffraction microscopy) to study heterogeneous structure and deformation mechanisms in granular materials, rocks, and concrete.
-We are driven by a deep interest in unraveling how macroscopic behaviors arise from microscopic processes such as grain breakage, energy dissipation, fracture, and rearrangements.
+We use multi-modal X-ray measurements (tomography, near-field, far-field, and point-focused high energy diffraction microscopy) to study microstructure and deformation mechanisms in granular materials, rocks, concrete, and lattice materials.
+We are driven by a deep interest in understanding how macroscopic behaviors arise from microscopic processes such as grain breakage, energy dissipation, fracture, and rearrangements.

-This work has been funded by the NSF (CBET, CMMI), DOE (BES), and JHU (Catalyst Award).
+This work has been funded by the DTRA, NSF (CBET, CMMI), DOE (BES), and JHU (Catalyst Award).

-2. Studying impact physics across time and length scales
+2. Studying impact physics and cratering across time and length scales

-We leverage and develop new techniques and facilities to study micro mechanical processes governing the impact physics of geologic and engineered materials across time and length scales.
-We are interested in the connection between microscopic processes and macroscopic phenomena (penetration depth, cratering, ejecta).
-We employ multi-modal laboratory-based measurements include rapid X-ray imaging, high-speed imaging, and laser-sheet ejecta tracking.
+We use and develop new techniques and facilities to study the physics that govern the impact response of geologic and engineered materials across time and length scales.
+We are interested in the connection between microscopic processes and macroscopic phenomena (penetration depth, cratering, ejecta) that help us build a deeper understanding of governing physics and help us develop numerical and constitutive models.
+We employ multi-modal laboratory-based measurements such as rapid X-ray imaging, high-speed imaging, and laser-sheet ejecta tracking.

 This work has been funded by the ARL, AFOSR, and DTRA.